mercedes-benz/sechub/CONTRIBUTING.md

 ## Communication
 For communication please respect our [FOSS Code of Conduct](https://github.com/mercedes-benz/foss/blob/master/CODE_OF_CONDUCT.md).

-IMPORTANT: If you want to contribute or report an issue, then first create an [issue in Github](https://github.com/mercedes-benz/sechub/issues).
+IMPORTANT: For contributions or issue reports, please start by creating an [issue on Github](https://github.com/mercedes-benz/sechub/issues).

 Transparent and open communication is important to us.<br>
 Thus, all project-related communication should happen here and in English.<br>